-- a.
-If the cue ball goes in a pocket, on the floor, or otherwise ends up off the playing surface. - b.
-Failure to hit the correct ball first. - c.
-Failure to hit a rail or pocket a ball after contact.
-A rail must be struck by either the cue ball or any other ball after the cue ball and the object ball make contact.
-If the ball bounces back onto the playing surface, it is considered to have struck a rail. - d.
-If, after making contact with a ball that is frozen to a rail, you fail to drive that ball or any other ball to a different rail or pocket a ball. - Intentionally jumping a cue ball over another ball by scooping it into the air. - f.
-Receiving advice from anyone other than your coach during a time-out. - g.
-Touching or causing the cue ball to move, outside of a ball-in-hand situation. - Altering the course of a moving cue ball, including a double-hit. - Anytime the cue ball makes contact with an accidentally moved ball. - j.
+- Drive the cue ball to another rail. - Drive the frozen ball to another rail or into a pocket. - Drive the cue ball off the rail and into another ball which, in turn, causes the cue ball to hit any rail, or causes the other ball to hit any rail or go into a pocket. - Drive the frozen ball off the rail and into another ball which, in turn, causes the frozen ball to hit any rail, or causes the other ball to hit any rail or go into a pocket. - e.
+Intentionally scooping the cue ball over another ball. - f.
+Receiving advice regarding game strategy from a fellow player, other than your designated coach, during a time-out. - g.
+Touching or causing the cue ball to move, outside of a ball-in-hand situation. - h.
+Altering the course of a moving cue ball, including a double-hit. - i.
+Anytime the cue ball makes contact with an accidentally moved ball. - j.
 The cue ball does not touch any object ball during the course of a shot. - k.
 Touching another ball on the table, while placing or adjusting the position of the cue ball, during a ball-in-hand.

-DOUBLES ONLY - Shooting Out Of Rotation.
+Doubles Only - Shooting Out Of Rotation.
 Once a team has shot out of rotation, the foul has occurred.
 If the sitting team does not call the foul before the next shot is taken, they do not receive ball-in-hand and the team that shot out of rotation will assume the new rotation for the remainder of the match.

-- 8-Ball If the 8-ball is pocketed during the shot, it is loss of game, if called. - 9-Ball If the 9-ball is pocketed during the shot, the 9-ball is spotted and the opponents receive ball-in-hand.
+- 8-Ball - If the 8-ball is pocketed during the shot, it is loss of game, if called. - 9-Ball - If the 9-ball is pocketed during the shot, the 9-ball is spotted and the opponents receive ball-in-hand.